kalken/ezsh/README.md

 Put your aliases in ~/.command_aliases.
 This file will be loaded if it exists.

 ###Using the dirstack:
-cd -<tab> will show you the latest directories you have visited.
+cd - (and then press tab) will show you the latest directories you have visited.
 This stack survives sessions.